L3Harris OA-1K Skyraider II: Operational history

 The two AT-802Us arrive at Hurlburt Field in June 2024.

-On 28 June 2024, two AT-802Us (Air Tractor aircraft unmodified by L3Harris) were delivered to Florida's Hurlburt Field to train test pilots and initial cadre before the OA-1K arrives; training began the week of July 8.
+In June 2024, two AT-802Us (Air Tractor aircraft unmodified by L3Harris) were delivered to Florida's Hurlburt Field to train test pilots and initial cadre before the OA-1K arrives.
+In July, training began.
 On July 29, one of the aircraft was moved to Will Rogers Air National Guard Base in Oklahoma City to train an initial cadre for the 17th Special Operations Squadron, the Formal Training Unit (FTU) for the OA-1K.
 The other was to follow later in the year.

-The first missionized OA-1K was delivered to AFSOC on 3 April 2025 in Hurlburt Field, Florida.
+In April 2025, the first missionized OA-1K was delivered to AFSOC in Hurlburt Field, Florida.
 Further airframes are set to be delivered to the 17th Special Operations Squadron, the aircraft's Formal Training Unit (FTU) at Will Rogers Air National Guard Base.

 On 24 October 2025, an OA-1K of the 492nd Special Operations Wing made a crash landing into a field shortly after taking off from OKC Will Rogers International Airport.
-The 2 men crew exited safely without injuries.
+The 2 crew members exited safely without injuries.
+Official USAAF investigation revealed, that reason of the crash was a pilot mistake and miscommunication during training - Ordered by instructor, trainee shut off the main fuel valve instead of switching the wing tank/fuselage tank fuel selector - and didn't inform the instructor about the fact when discovering the mistake.
+The plane, worth US$18 million, was written off.